-In general, our analysis reveals quite heterogeneous effectiveness of the different types of publicly financed vocational training.
-But the general dilemma all program types are faced with is that the lock-in effect has to compensated by improvement of employment chances after participation.
-The lock-in effect consists of two parts: The probability of leaving a program and the duration of the programs.
+In general, our analysis reveals considerable heterogeneous effectiveness of the different types of publicly financed vocational training.
+But the general dilemma faced by all program types is that the lock-in effect has to be compensated by improvement of employment chances after participation.
+The lock-in effect consists of two parts: the probability of leaving a program and the duration of the programs.
 The reform goes along with a shortening of program duration, which has weakened the overall lock-in effects.
 On the other hand the probability of leaving the program has decreased after the reform, indicated by an increase in the coefficients of the lock-in effects in the estimated hazard rate models for some program types.
-This indicates that the fit between participants and programs has been improved, i.e. it seems to be more attractive for the participants to finish the training program after the reform.
-This may be due to a higher quality of the programs or due to a better match of the preferences of participants and programs.
+This indicates that the fit between participants and program after the reform.
+This may be due to a higher quality of the programs or due to a better match between participants and programs.